mayankbhadauria/angularJs_Joke_Project/README.md

 run the above command in side your project root folder

-for e.g. if you will download the repository , you can see folder name "angularJs_Joke_Project-master" run the above comman inside this.
+for e.g. if you will download the repository , you can see folder name "angularJs_Joke_Project-master" run the above command inside above folder.

 you can access web page with